gergelygembela/retehf6/Analysis.md

 1\.2\.
 The user shall be able to clear the set speed and thereby turn off the ACC.

+1\.3\.
+The user shall be able to set a new target speed when the ACC is turned on.

 2\.
 The ACC shall command the engine control when it is on.

 2\.1\.
 The ACC shall maintain the target speed set by the driver.